adestefa/machine-learning-in-c/README.md

 ![Image](imgs/neural_net.png)

 We are not sure at this point if this is the correct pattern yet, but we can allocate enough neurons for a small network that can  begin to find the solution with.
 Each gate will have two weights and a bias which increases the total number of our parameters from two to nine.
+We are now well on our way to ChatGPT's 60 billion parameters!

 To deal with nine parameters we will create a new structure, which will account for AND, OR and NAND associated weights and bias for each.